 7 13 September 2021 for admission.
 Applicants should provide an abstract of the topics they plan to discuss in their pre-circulated pieces in addition to describing the ways that participation in this seminar will advance their research interests.

-Early Modern Intersections in the American South (symposium)
+Early Modern Intersections in the American South (virtual symposium)

 Organized by Heather Miyano Kopelson, Jenny Shaw, and Cassander L. Smith

 What is “early modern” about the region we now call the American South?
 Historically, we point to the rise of plantation cultures and then Indian Removal policies and the American Civil War as formative in the development of this region in the eighteenth and nineteenth centuries.
 This symposium, however, will offer participants the opportunity to consider the early modern contours of the American South by re-thinking its temporal and geographical boundaries.
 Specifically, the symposium will explore the multiple meanings of the American South through the prisms of race, slavery, and indigeneity in the centuries surrounding the arrival of Europeans and Africans in the Americas.
 Invited speakers will ask how the interactions of people from four continents shaped culture and history in this region and beyond.
 Session topics include: geography, temporality, race, slavery, indigeneity, and migration/displacement.